SpicyRicecaker/SpicyRicecaker.github.io/src/pages/blog/2025-08-23-allen-carr-pornography/index.md

 # heroImage: "/placeholder-hero.jpg"
 ---

+> Update: Some of the stuff in this article I no longer believe in.
+I don't think Allen Carr's method is the full solution.
+Will post a new blog soon with new ideas.

 Allen Carr's method is the answer, and willpower is weak.

 What finally made Allen Carr's method click for me is the analogy he made in his [bbc interview](https://youtu.be/0TL2Vh7goJc?si=FMdCuWvqB0yFxElq).
 I'm going to try to explain his idea in my own way, but I highly encourage you to check out his actual video.